vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-08 - Day #069

 PAL version is finished!
-Besides title music and butterflies speed, I needed to adjust also difficulty leve.
+Besides title music and butterflies speed, I needed to adjust also difficulty level.

 # 2024-05-09 - Day #070